 1. Preheat oven to 200 C. Line a 28cm round tin with baking paper.
-Rub a little butter on the tin to stop the cake sticking.
+Rub a little butter on the tin to ensure the filo cannot stick.

-3. Pour melted butter evenly over pastry and place in the 200 c oven for 5-10 minutes.
+3. Pour melted butter evenly over pastry and place on the middle shelf in the 200 c oven for 10 minutes.
 Or until slightly golden.

-6. Turn oven down to 180 C. Place the cake in the oven for 25 minutes.
+6. Turn oven down to 180 C. Place the cake in the oven for 25 -30 minutes.
 The custard should be cooked through.
+And cake golden.

 7. Take from oven and allow to cool before turning out onto a rack.

-8. When serving, dust with some cinnamon and sprinkle pistachios over the top.
+8. When serving, dust with some cinnamon, drizzle with honey and sprinkle pistachios over the top.

 Store in an airtight container in the fridge for 3 days.
 Better to be safe than sorry.
 (It was 38 here the other day)